 Marijuana’s THC content is usually between 10 and 15 percent; but hemp must have a THC content of 0.3 percent or less to be legal.
 At this level, cannabis has no intoxicating effect, for people or dogs.
 Hemp is higher in CBD, the substance that provides the therapeutic effects through the Endocannabinoid System (ECS) present in all mammals.

 How Do Human & Canine Endocannabinoid Systems Differ?

 Taken as a whole, the Endocannabinoid Systems of dogs and humans are very similar.
 One striking difference is there appears to be a greater concentration of cannabinoid receptors in the dog’s brain than there are in most other animals.
 This is significant because it makes dogs more susceptible to THC overdose, potentially giving them a certain amount of neurologic impairment in the short-term.
 This phenomenon is known as static ataxia.
 Otherwise, when cannabis medicine is used effectively, their endocannabinoid system will act in the same way it would for a human.

 The purpose of the Endocannabinoid System in mammals is to maintain homeostasis within the body.
 It’s logical to consider using cannabis as preventative medicine much in the same way that a person would take a daily multivitamin–to maintain proper eating, sleeping and repair & restorative functions.
-CBD from hemp balances these inter-connected biological systems.
+CBD from full spectrum hemp balances these inter-connected biological systems.

 Current research tells us that all invertebrate animals have endocannabinoid systems along with a group of receptors that interact with the naturally occurring cannabinoids our bodies produce.
 These systems affect pain, sleep, appetite, mood and memory.
 This is the reason that so many human patients are finding relief for their ills–like pain, skin conditions, GI immunity issues–with medical marijuana.